CenturyLinkCloud/PublicKB/General/Enhanced_Security_Linking_and_Unlinking_Accounts.md

 ![ES-LAUA-5.png](../images/ES-LAUA-5.png)

 **6:** Removing an Account
 To remove an account, simply click the "remove" button on the desired account.
 You will then be prompted to confirm you do want to remove the account.
-Once you confirm, the account will be removed and you can the "remove" button will become an "add" button, allowing you to add an account of that type.
+Once you confirm, the account will be removed and the "remove" button will become an "add" button.
+You can then add an account of that type.

 ![ES-LAUA-6.png](../images/ES-LAUA-6.png)